muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 its *SYS_that* is any *SYS_Tuple_Ordered* such that each of its elements in turn is *attribute asset* (any **Any** artifact) and its corresponding *attribute name* is the ordinal position of that element;
-this is the simplest format for a **Kit** having only normalized ordered attributes and with no special handling for nested tuples.
+this is the simplest format for a **Kit** having only normalized ordered attributes.

 * Any *SYS_Duo_TA* such that its *SYS_this* is the *SYS_Text* value `Kit` and
 its *SYS_that* is any *SYS_Duo_Over_Dictionary*